Troodz/ubiquitous-pancake_PA1473_PY/README.md

 -- Create and design a robot forklift which could navigate and work in a facility.

 ## User stories
--- Extend the list with user stories.
-Also use the marking method for complete and incomplete user stories --
 - [ ] Have a truck pick up an item from an elevated surface
 - [ ] Have a truck recognize that the picking-up of an item failed
 - [ ] Have a truck recognize a misplaced item